Kamilcuk/kai.nvim/README.md

 }
 ```

-Visually selecting the above CSS and running `:AI convert colors to hex` results in:
+Visually selecting the above CSS and running `:AIEdit convert colors to hex` results in:

 ```css
 body {